 But it’s not just the younger generation or the often-vilified millennials that are being lured to the burgeoning, non-traditional banking ranks.
 Alongside headlines of senior departures at major banks, you will often now see the words ‘FinTech’, ‘startup’ or ‘crypto’.
 It is well-known to most in the industry that their jobs are often at risk of cost-cutting programmes while the job itself can often be demanding, or a starring role working with, or even establishing, a startup developing new technologies will be quite enticing.

-“Bankers have been hammered for the past decade in the press, which creates an emotional negativity we carry around with us,” Spartan Executive’s Rolfe says.
+“Bankers have been hammered for the past decade in the press, which creates an emotional negativity we carry around with us,” Spartan International Executive Search’s Rolfe says.
 “It can be extremely enticing for somebody working at a tier one institution to join a company that is claiming to be at the forefront of the industry or technology, with an overall positive, forward-thinking message.

 “Shifting from being battered every day with limited team mates and resources to a smaller company, that in many cases offer a guaranteed settling in period, can be difficult to argue against.”